 Research & Publications

-Dr. Cai is Assistant Professor of Radiology and Biomedical Imaging with solid training background in medicinal chemistry, radiochemistry, and PET imaging.
+Dr. Cai is Assistant Professor of Radiology and Biomedical Imaging with expertise in medicinal chemistry and PET imaging probe development.
 After studying at the University of Missouri-Columbia, Jason Cai joined Carolyn Anderson’s lab at the University of Pittsburgh as a postdoctoral associate in 2011.
 In 2015, he moved to Yale University as an Associate Research Scientist and became an Assistant Professor in 2018.
-His research group is currently focusing on the development and translation of novel PET imaging probes for the investigation of neurodegenerative disorders.
-He is recipient of the Berson-Yalow Award in 2018, and Archer Foundation Research Award in 2019.
+His research group is currently focusing on the development and translation of novel PET imaging probes for drug PK/PD study and the investigation of CNS disorders and Oncology.
+He is the recipient of the Berson-Yalow Award in 2018, and Archer Foundation Research Award in 2019.

 Education & Training